-When your car is in storage, there are a few little tricks you can employ.
-We’ve learnt most of these from the classic car set, who are very smart.
+When putting your car in storage, and while it is in storage, here are a few little tricks you can employ:

 - Put a plastic bag over the air inlet and exhaust pipes to keep out dust and bugs.